consumer-reports-innovation-lab/data-rights-protocol/data-rights-protocol.md

 | `power_of_attorney`     | str     | this custom claim MAY contain a reference to a User-signed document delegating power of attorney to the submitting AA.
 Implementation details of this claim will be defined later.                       |

 Covered Businesses SHALL determine for themselves the level of reliance they will place on a given token.
 Authorized Agents SHALL make reasonable efforts to provide trustworthy tokens, by verifying user-attested claims according to the practices agreed under the System Agreement, by attaching user-attested claims as available, and by ensuring their envelopes are signed by a key which the Covered Businesses and CBs can verify against.

+Note that for a Covered Business that specifies one or more supported_verifications, the corresponding user identity fields SHOULD be in the request, and SHOULD be verified if possible.
+Other identity fields SHOULD be omitted to limit unnecessary personal information transmitted.
+If the Covered Business specifies no supported_verifications, it is up the discression of the Authorized Igent as to what identity fields to include in the reuquest.

 ### 3.05 Schema: Agent/Business Discovery Documents